 Output 4.2

-Products and services on ICT applications
+ITU support to develop national digital strategic planning framework

 Background

-ICT and particularly Mobile technology hold the most transformative power of our time.
+Telecommunication/ICT and particularly mobile technology hold the most transformative power of our time.
 It has the capacity to connect even the most isolated communities to sources of information and services that can have direct impact on their livelihoods and quality of life.
-Services delivered via phones and Internet are critical to generating social impact in different life aspects.
+Services delivered via Telecommunication/ICT networks are critical to generating social impact in different life aspects.

-Despite the rapid expansion of telecommunication and mobile technologies, many people around the world still remain away from the reach of the digital revolution.
+Despite the rapid expansion of Telecommunication/ICT networks and services, many people around the world still remain away from the reach of the digital revolution.
 Many of the digital innovations didn’t achieve yet economically sustainable scale and are accessible only to a fragment of those who need them most.

 In the wake of the adoption of the new Sustainable Development Goals, mainstreaming digital innovations in all sectors is unavoidable if we are to achieve those goals by 2030.
-All people particularly at the Bottom of the Pyramid (BOP) should have affordable access through smart devices to key information and life-enhancing services critical for sustainable development.
-This would require much more than just infrastructure – extending access must be accompanied by the availability of relevant ICT applications and services to extend access to digital education, healthcare, agriculture, energy and financial and commercial services.
+All people should have affordable access through Telecommunication/ICT networks and services.
+This has to be ensured by implementation of national digital strategic planning, development of relevant frameworks and implementation of national policies.
+Number of ITU Member States, however, needs some assistance in doing this.
+ITU as the international body has not only experts in various fields of Telecommunication/ICTs but as the most valuable asset has other Member States that are able to share their best practices and knowledge.
+This creates invaluable asset that enables to empower Member States in need to gain and use relevant ICT applications and services to extend access to digital education, healthcare, agriculture, energy and financial and commercial services .

 Implementation framework

-Programme: ICT applications
+Programme: ITU support to Member States in need

-The main purpose of this programme is to support the ITU membership, in collaboration and partnership with other United Nations organizations and the private sector, in fostering the use of telecommunications/ICTs in the various facets of information-society development, in particular in underserved and rural areas, and for sustainable development and attaining the UN Sustainable Development Goals (SDGs) and the World Summit on the Information Society (WSIS) targets.
+The main purpose of this programme is to support the ITU membership asking for ITU assistance, especially from developing countries, in collaboration and partnership with other United Nations organizations and the private sector, through fostering the use of telecommunication/ICT networks and services, in particular in underserved and rural areas, and for sustainable development and attaining the UN Sustainable Development Goals (SDGs) and the World Summit on the Information Society (WSIS) targets.

 The programme will:

-elaborate national strategic planning frameworks and associated toolkits for selected ICT applications and services, in close collaboration with related UN specialized agencies and programmes and other international organizations with expertise in these domains.
-These frameworks and toolkits facilitate the elaboration of national sectoral e strategies and build capacity among the ITU membership to articulate national visions, objectives, strategies, action plans and performance indicators to support the implementation of large scale ICT applications and services that leverage existing infrastructure more effectively.
-This will result in effective harnessing of ICTs to better serve socio-economic development;
+in close collaboration with related UN specialized agencies and ITU sectors and avoiding duplicities, support development of national digital strategic planning frameworks if asked for assistance by the relevant ITU Member State;

-support the deployment of ICT/mobile applications to improve the delivery of value added services in high-potential areas like e-health including mobile health, education, agriculture, governance, energy, mobile payment, etc., and to demonstrate and introduce the most suitable ICT utilization and applications to solve the existing challenges in sustainable development.
-The programme will act as a catalyst by launching appropriate partnership platforms – involving public and private partners – in order to foster the deployment of innovative ICT applications;
+in close collaboration, and avoiding duplicities, with ITU-T Study Groups support the study of Telecommunication/ICTs to improve the delivery of Telecommunication/ICT services.
+This includes studying areas like e-health including mobile health, education, agriculture, governance, energy, mobile payment, etc., and implementing the respective results through clearly specified projects in countries in need.
+The programme will utilize appropriate partnership platforms – involving public and private partnerships.;

-conduct detailed studies and facilitate the sharing of knowledge and best practices on various ICT applications, particularly using broadband, mobile communication, open source and new technology advances and innovations such as cloud computing, sensor networks, Internet of things, M2M communications, intelligent terminals, social networks, etc., with the aim of improving citizens' access to value added services in areas like health, education, agriculture, governance, etc., and taking into consideration the means available for implementation (whether wireline, wireless, terrestrial, satellite, fixed, mobile, narrowband or broadband).
+conduct detailed studies and facilitate the sharing of knowledge and best practices in above mentioned areas through specific website dedicated to this issue accessible in six official languages and free of charge

+report the Council on

+undertaken activities to develop specific tools assisting Member States in need in preparing the national digital strategic planning frameworks and in the implementation phases;

+number of cases of assistance provided by ITU to Member States during the implementation phases and number of partnerships being concluded and being realized with the assistance of ITU in above mentioned areas in the given period;

+development in providing studies and gathering knowledge and best practice in the given period.

 Relevant regional initiatives